Is doxing a printing press crime?

 Conclusion

-With its ruling of June 4, 2025, the Court of Cassation has set the record straight: doxing is not an opinion, but an act of aggression that disturbs personal peace.
-This paves the way for more efficient prosecution of online harassment in Belgium before the criminal court.
-The right to freedom of expression remains intact, but it is not a license to declare individuals outlaws online.
+With the ruling of June 4, 2025, the Court of Cassation puts the finishing touches to it: the dissemination of personal data as an instrument of harassment is not an opinion, but an act aimed at disturbing personal peace.
+This paves the way for more efficient prosecution of online harassment in Belgium in the correctional court.
+However, the constitutional discussion on the exact limits of this reasoning - in particular when a publication contains both factual data and an opinion-forming element at the same time - is thus not completely closed.
+The right to freedom of expression remains intact, but it is not a license to outlaw individuals online.